scala/docs.scala-lang/overviews/parallel-collections/ctries.md

       }
     }

+Note that in the above Babylonian method square root computation (\[[3][3]\]) some numbers may converge much faster than the others.
+For this reason, we want to remove them from `results` so that only those elements that need to be worked on are traversed.

 Another example is the breadth-first search algorithm, which iteratively expands the nodefront until either it finds some path to the target or there are no more nodes to expand.
+We define a node on a 2D map as a tuple of `Int`s.
+We define the `map` as a 2D array of booleans which denote is the respective slot occupied or not.
+We then declare 2 concurrent trie maps-- `open` which contains all the nodes which have to be expanded (the nodefront), and `closed` which contains all the nodes which have already been expanded.
+We want to start the search from the corners of the map and find a path to the center of the map-- we initialize the `open` map with appropriate nodes.
+Then we iteratively expand all the nodes in the `open` map in parallel until there are no more nodes to expand.
+Each time a node is expanded, it is removed from the `open` map and placed in the `closed` map.
+Once done, we output the path from the target to the initial node.

 	val length = 1000